-The ADC12040 is a monolithic CMOS analog-todigital converter capable of converting analog input signals into 12-bit digital words at 40 Megasamples per second (MSPS), minimum.
-This converter uses a differential, pipeline architecture with digital error correction and an on-chip sample-and-hold circuit to minimize die size and power consumption while providing excellent dynamic performance.
-Operating on a single 5V power supply, this device consumes just 340 mW at 40 MSPS, including the reference current.
-The Power Down feature reduces power consumption to 40 mW.
+The ADC12D040 is a dual, low power monolithic CMOS analog-to-digital converter capable of converting analog input signals into 12-bit digital words at 40 Megasamples per second (Msps), minimum.
+This converter uses a differential, pipeline architecture with digital error correction and an onchip sample-and-hold circuit to minimize die size and power consumption while providing excellent dynamic performance.
+Operating on a single 5V power supply, the ADC12D040 achieves 10.9 effective bits at 10 MHz input and consumes just 600 mW at 40 Msps, including the reference current.
+The Power Down feature reduces power consumption to 75 mW.

-The differential inputs provide a full scale differential input swing equal to 2V{REF} with the possibility of a single-ended input, although full use of the differential input is required for optimum performance.
-For ease of use, the buffered, high impedance, single-ended reference input is converted on-chip to a differential reference for use by the processing circuitry.
-Output data format is 12-bit offset binary.
+The differential inputs provide a full scale differential input swing equal to 2V{REF} with the possibility of a single-ended input.
+Full use of the differential input is recommended for optimum performance.
+The digital outputs for the two ADCs are available on separate 12-bit buses with an output data format choice of offset binary or 2's complement.